 Leaving Lake Wakatipu behind we enter rolling hill country dotted with deer and sheep farms to arrive in Te Anau, gateway to the Fiordland National Park.

-On departing Milford, we will cruise the length of Milford Sound to the Tasman Sea and explores many points of interest in a leisurely way.
-View waterfalls, rainforest, mountains and wildlife with the experienced nature guide onboard.
-After reaching the open sea, subject to weather and favourable conditions the sails are hoisted for a period.
-The vessel returns to Milford Wharf by mid afternoon.
-Overnight in Queenstown.
+Upon arrival at Milford Sound, enjoy a nature cruise of Milford Sound out to the Tasman Sea.
+On departing Milford, your vessel will cruise the length of Milford Sound to the Tasman Sea exploring many points of interest along the way.
+View waterfalls, rainforest, mountains and wildlife with the experienced nature guide on board.
+After reaching the open sea, subject to weather and favourable conditions, the sails are hoisted for a period and enjoy your picnic lunch.
+The vessel returns to Milford Wharf by mid afternoon and we return to Queenstown.

 Day 18: Depart Queenstown

 Today we depart Queenstown and transfer to the airport as our New Zealand adventure comes to an end.

 For those wishing to spend a few days in Christchurch, we may be able to offer a transfer and hotel stay in Christchurch.
 This option is available for maximum 9 passengers wishing to take this option.
 Please contact our office for details.